Getting a new horse is a busy and exciting time.

 2. It stops you from paying for a second vetting

-If you decide not to insure your horse within 14 days of the vetting taking place you may be required to have a second vetting carried out – this will be dependant on the horse’s value and the specific requirements can be viewed here.
+If you have your horse vetted for purchase but decide not to insure your horse within 14 days of the vetting taking place, you may be required to have a second vetting carried out to be able to insure your horse.
+This will be dependent on the horse’s value and the cover you are looking for, but you can check our specific requirements in our blog post on Do I Need A Vetting To Insure My Horse?
 The cost of a veterinary examination is not covered under the policy, therefore, would consequently be an additional expense to the policyholder if required.

 3. If you have a limitation period, the sooner you start the cover, the sooner the period will be over

 If the horse is insured outside of the above dates, has not been vetted for purchase or if the horse has been owned and uninsured for some time, a 45 day limitation period will apply.
-The limited period means that for the first 45 days of cover the policy is restricted to Accidental External Injuries involving an open wound only.
-This restricts claimable conditions to cuts, grazes, and visible breaks to the skin in respect of Mortality, Permanent Loss of Use and Veterinary Fee cover for the initial 45 days.
+The limited period means that for the first 45 days of cover the policy is restricted to accidental, external Injuries involving an open wound only.
+This restricts claimable conditions to cuts, grazes, and visible breaks to the skin in respect of Mortality, Permanent Loss of Use and Veterinary Fee cover for the first 45 days of the policy.
 This period also includes colic surgery as long as the horse has not had colic previously.
 After this period, the full cover selected is then in place.

 The limitation period starts the moment you insure, so it is beneficial to get the policy started as soon as possible to make sure the full cover selected will also be in place as soon as possible.

 The reason Underwriters place this limitation period at the start of the cover is to prevent pre-existing conditions being claimed for.
 Without this limitation period, it would be harder to determine conditions that pre-date the policy and therefore illegitimate claims may be paid out.
-This would result in more significant rate increases and higher premiums for all, so ensuring that only legitimate claims are paid helps to keep premiums lower for all clients.
+This would result in more significant rate increases and higher premiums for all, so ensuring that only legitimate claims are paid helps to keep premiums as low as possible for all clients.